lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 }
 ```

-Comprehensive examples of customizer script for scripted REST connector could be found in an IDM installation under the `/samples` folder, in an accessible for ForgeRock customers [connectors repository](https://stash.forgerock.org/projects/GA/repos/connectors-customers-ga/browse/scriptedrest-connector/src/test/resources/mock?at=refs%2Ftags%2F1.5.20.15), and in the [Scripted REST connector](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/scripted-rest.html) documentation.
+Comprehensive examples of customizer script for scripted REST connector could be found in an IDM installation under the `/samples` folder, in the accessible for ForgeRock customers [General Access > connectors-customers-ga](https://stash.forgerock.org/projects/GA/repos/connectors-customers-ga/browse/scriptedrest-connector/src/test/resources/mock?at=refs%2Ftags%2F1.5.20.15) repository, and in the [Scripted REST connector](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/scripted-rest.html) documentation.
 In particular, the OAuth2 Authentication Implementation example demonstrates how custom authorization could be implemented when the connector is initialized, and how resulting from it access tokens can be saved in `propertyBag` and shared with scripts performing data operations at runtime.

 > Having the `ScriptedRESTConfiguration` instance as the delegate and as the enclosing class for the closures, you could access its properties directly.
 However, for the reasons explained in [Scripting Context > Global Variables](#developing-connector-context-globals), and as shown in official examples shipped with IDM, you might want to reassign your delegate to a variable of this particular, `ScriptedRESTConfiguration` type.
 >